Private Asset Management Inc. Sells 4,887 Shares of Starbucks Co. (NASDAQ:SBUX)

 Wall Street Analyst Weigh In

 Several brokerages have recently commented on SBUX.
-Credit Suisse Group boosted their target price on shares of Starbucks from $122.00 to $128.00 in a research report on Wednesday, May 3rd.
-Royal Bank of Canada lowered their price objective on shares of Starbucks from $115.00 to $110.00 in a research report on Wednesday, May 3rd.
+StockNews.com began coverage on shares of Starbucks in a research report on Thursday, May 18th.
+They issued a “buy” rating for the company.
+Royal Bank of Canada dropped their target price on shares of Starbucks from $115.00 to $110.00 in a research report on Wednesday, May 3rd.
+TD Cowen restated an “outperform” rating and issued a $116.00 target price on shares of Starbucks in a research report on Thursday, March 30th.
 OTR Global upgraded shares of Starbucks from a “mixed” rating to a “positive” rating in a research report on Monday, April 10th.
-BTIG Research upped their price objective on shares of Starbucks from $120.00 to $125.00 in a research report on Wednesday, May 3rd.
 Finally, Robert W. Baird upped their price objective on shares of Starbucks from $105.00 to $110.00 in a research report on Wednesday, May 3rd.
-Twelve investment analysts have rated the stock with a hold rating and thirteen have given a buy rating to the stock.
-According to MarketBeat.com, Starbucks presently has a consensus rating of “Moderate Buy” and an average target price of $110.31.
+Twelve investment analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company.
+According to MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and an average target price of $110.31.

 Starbucks Corp. engages in the production, marketing, and retailing of specialty coffee.
 It operates through the following segments: North America, International, Channel Development, and Corporate and Other.
 The North America segment focuses on the United States and Canada.
 The International segment is involved in China, Japan, Asia Pacific, Europe, Middle East, Africa, Latin America, and Caribbean.